Axway/amplify-central/content/en/docs/manage_marketplace/consumer_experience/ratings_reviews.md

 * on the left side the Average rating and the distribution of the ratings and the **Rate the product** button.
 * on the right side the list of all the ratings including:
-        * the user that left rating
+        * the user that left the rating
         * the date when the rating was submitted
         * the rating value represented with the star symbol